scintill/electrum-web/docs/INDEX.md

 Thomas would not stop until centralized wallet services like MyBitcoin.com were finished, and put to rest.

 He began work on a special kind of Bitcoin wallet, enlisting the help of some of the most prolific Bitcoin developers around.
-Electrum was simple, and easy to use.
-It would run everywhere a Web browser would: Windows, Mac OS/X, Android and GNU/Linux were fully supported.
+Electrum would be simple, and easy to use.
+It would run everywhere there was a Web browser and then some: Windows, Mac OS/X, Android, GNU/Linux and \*BSD were fully supported.

 In subsequent years, Electrum has seen thousands of hours of development time.
 It has become a finely tuned and proven Bitcoin wallet with tens of